 Sunita adds “Dell’s vision is to develop technologies that drive human progress.
 This initiative will change the landscape of medical services delivery in rural India.”

 Life Care’s technology is based on a microservices architecture using the Pivotal Spring framework for ease of development and manageability.
-A couple of State data centers have this technology running on a Dell infrastructure backbone with Dell PowerEdge Servers, Dell-EMC Storage, Dell-EMC Data Domain for backup, VMware vSAN, Hypervisor, AirWatch for application deployment and management.
+A couple of State data centers have this technology running on a Dell infrastructure backbone with Dell PowerEdge Servers, Dell-EMC Storage, Dell-EMC Data Domain for backup, VMware vSAN and Hypervisor.